gathuku/gathuku.me/_posts/2023-03-15-event-debounce.md

 For a long time, it was obvious to include a library like lodash.
 Lodash includes a `_.debounce` function that would work fine.
 With rails 7 using import maps to manage javascript I think it's really necessary to keep your third-party dependencies low as possible.

-I previously upgraded a Rails app from web packer to importmap and the process was smooth because the app didn't have a lot of javascript libraries.
+I recently upgraded a Rails app from web packer to importmap and the process was smooth because the app didn't have a lot of javascript libraries.
 ![PR image?](/assets/images/upgrade.png)

 __Usage__

 ```erb
   <%= form_with(url: customers_path, method: :get, data: { controller: 'form', turbo_frame: :customers }) do |form| %>